veaba/tensorflow-docs/docs/tf.compat/v1/gfile/Copy.md

 )
 ```
 #### Args:
-- oldpath: string, name of the file who's contents need to be copied
+- `oldpath`: string, name of the file who's contents need to be copied
-- newpath: string, name of the file to which to copy to
+- `newpath`: string, name of the file to which to copy to
-- overwrite: boolean, if false it's an error for newpath to be occupied by an existing file.
+- `overwrite`: boolean, if false it's an error for `newpath` to be occupied by an existing file.
 #### Raises:
-- errors.OpError: If the operation fails.
+- `errors.OpError`: If the operation fails.